StarCitizenTools/mediawiki-skins-Citizen/README.md

 3. **✔️Done** - Navigate to Special:Version on your wiki to verify that the skin is successfully installed.

 ## Configurations
+The skin works out of the box without any configurations.
+The config flags allow more customization on the specific features in the skin.
+Note that by default all security-related features are turned off to ensure maximum compatiability.

+Note that if you have a lot of users that does not use javascript, it is recommended to turn off image lazyload as it requires javascript to display images properly.

 ### Search suggestions
 Name | Description | Values | Default
 :--- | :--- | :--- | :---